by Steven K. Roberts

-In the midst of all this, I came across an intriguing paper by (if I recall correctly) Dr. I. J. Good of the NYU Medical Center, in which he reported the sectioning and TEM (transmission electron-microscopy) of the entire visual pathway from retina to primary visual cortex.
+In the midst of all this, I came across an intriguing paper from the NYU Medical Center, reporting the sectioning and TEM (transmission electron-microscopy) of the entire visual pathway from retina to primary visual cortex.
 In the paper was an understated but startling observation: there is a coordinate transformation from a logarithmic polar system (at the retina) to a cartesian system (at the cortex), implemented entirely in the hardwiring of the optic nerve.
 This struck me as rather bizarre, and I assumed that it created a sensor density gradient biased to the macular region, while supporting our column-interleaved focusing system.
 But still it nagged at me, and not being much of a mathematician I didn’t grasp the significance.

 Finally, out of curiosity, I wrote a coordinate transformation program on my Cromemco Z-2D system, and presented it with a simple “face” graphic to see what happened.
 This is shown here (the arrow is just a reference point, for reasons that will become clear in a moment).
 Output was printed by a Diablo daisy-wheel printer in micro-stepping mode.